Principled Pruning of Bayesian Neural Networks through Variational Free Energy Minimization: Probabilistic inference

 \fi Furthermore we assume that the variational posterior has a mean-field factorization $q(\bm{\theta}, \bm{\gamma}) = q(\bm{\theta}) q(\bm{\gamma})$, where the individual factors are further factorized as

 Here the $\hat{\cdot}$ accent distinguishes the parameters of the variational posterior distributions from the parameters of the prior distributions.
-Under these simplifying assumptions the $\mathrm{KL}$-divergence between the variational posterior and prior distribution has an analytical closed-form solution for the chosen family of distributions.
-The accuracy term can be approximated in different ways, as stipulated by variance backpropagation \cite{haussmann_sampling-free_2019}, where the first and second central moments are propagated through the neural network, and Bayes-by-backprop \cite{blundell_weight_2015}, which employs sampling for computing the output.
-Using these approximations, the VFE can be optimized over the parameters of the variational posterior distributions using (stochastic) gradient descent.
-This optimization procedure is also known as stochastic variational inference \cite{hoffman_stochastic_2013, blei_variational_2017-1}. \ifIEEE
+Under these simplifying assumptions the $\mathrm{KL}$-divergence between the variational posterior and prior distribution has a closed-form solution for the chosen family of distributions.
+The accuracy term can be approximated in different ways, for example using variance backpropagation \cite{haussmann_sampling-free_2019}, where the first and second central moments are propagated through the neural network, or Bayes-by-backprop \cite{blundell_weight_2015}, which employs sampling for computing the output.
+Using these approximations, the VFE can be optimized over the parameters of the variational posterior distributions using (stochastic) gradient descent, also known as stochastic variational inference \cite{hoffman_stochastic_2013, blei_variational_2017-1}. \ifIEEE